Automattic/jetpack/packages/licensing/README.md

 # Jetpack Licensing

-A Licensing Package that validates Jetpack licenses.
+A Licensing Package that attaches Jetpack licenses.

 ### Usage

-Initialize to automatically validate licenses when:
+Initialize to automatically attach licenses when:
 - The `jetpack_licenses` option is updated.
 - Jetpack is connected.